OctopusDeploy/blog/blog/2019-04/multi-tenancy-teams/index.md

 ![](octofx-overview.png)

 Adding an index to the database shouldn't require the website to be deployed.
-Updating the CSS shouldn't require the database to be deployed.
+Updating the CSS shouldn't need the database to be deployed.
 Separating them helps to save time.
 That really comes in handy when you have to deploy a hotfix.
 Having to wait on a database deployment to finish when you really need to fix the website is maddening.

 Each project only has to focus on one thing.
-The database project only worries about database deployments.
-Make note; this project was created with the assumption that the database did not exist in that particular environment.
+The database project just worries about database deployments.
+Please note; this project was created with the assumption that the database did not exist in that particular environment.
 It will create a new database and run the necessary scripts to add the schema, data, and users.

 ![](octofx-db-project.png)

 Whereas the web deployment only has to worry about steps for web deployments.
 Just like the database project, it was written with the assumption the website didn't already exist.
-The deploy to IIS will create the website on the server.
+The deploy to IIS will create the site on the server.
 It then has a step to add the website to DNS.

 ![](octofx-web-overview.png)